imoralescs/imoralescs.github.io/javascript_functional.md

 console.log(result); //-> "A"
 ```

+Function compositions are associative.
+If your high school algebra teacher was like mine, she taught you what the property is but not what it can do.
+In practice, compose is what the associative property can do.

+This is not to be confused with the commutative property. ƒ o g does not always equal g o ƒ.
+In other words, the reverse of the first word of a string is not the same as the first word of the reverse of a string.

+What this all means is that it doesn't matter which functions are applied and in what order, as long as the input of each functions comes from the output of the previous function.

 ### Pipe

 In Unix operating systems, a pipeline is multiple processes that are chained together.
 Each process takes an input from the previous process's output, and then passes it's output along to the next process.